alexarch21/history-explorer-card/README.md

 Replace the entities and structure as needed.

+### Experimental features: long term statistics and sticky toolbars

+These are currently experimental features that need to be explicitely enabled in order to test them.
+For more information on how to enable and use them, please refer [to this post](https://community.home-assistant.io/t/new-interactive-history-explorer-custom-card/369450/332) on the Home Assistant forums.

 ### Running as a panel in the sidebar

 The history explorer can be run as a sidebar panel.
 Add a new empty dashboard with the `Show in sidebar` box checked.
 Set the view type to `Panel (1 card)` and add the history explorer card to the view.